mpearon/wings/readMe.md

 - [X] [<del>Lesson 4</del>](./lessonRecaps/2021-04-14.md): Cancelled due to poor weather
 - [X] [<del>Lesson 4</del>](./lessonRecaps/2021-04-20.md): Cancelled due to poor weather
 - [X] [<del>Lesson 4</del>](./lessonRecaps/2021-04-21.md): Cancelled due to poor weather

+> **An unwelcome hiatus**<br />
+Unfortunately, (due to poor forecasts, scheduling conflicts on my CFI's side, then more conflicts on my side) it looks like I'll be unable to fly again until possibly early June.
+My concern is that this will require a lesson or two for review - which means greater expense.

 - [ ] [Lesson 4](./lessonRecaps/): Not yet scheduled
 - [ ] [Lesson 5](./lessonRecaps/): Not yet scheduled
 - [ ] [Lesson 6](./lessonRecaps/): Not yet scheduled